When in Rome…

 Why is it there?
 You can eat that bread with a non-pasta first course or with a second course.

-Yes, while it might seem gauche in France, many Italians also use bread to clean the sauce off their plate when they’ve finished the dish.
+While it might seem gauche in France, many Italians also use bread to clean the sauce off their plate when they’ve finished the dish.
 This Italian food custom is called “fare la scarpetta.”
-Some chefs view it as a sign that you really loved your dish but you may want to skip cleaning your plate at a fancy meal or fine dining restaurant.

 Food Rule #5 – Spaghetti isn’t eaten with meatballs (A corollary of the above)